flub78/multitenant/doc/testing/testing.md

 By definition it should be applied at the feature test level (not unit test).
 Laravel multitenancy tends to transform tests that should logically be unit tests into feature tests because tenant testing require some context to be established (container) and containers are only created for feature tests.
 There is no need to be BDD for these unit tests in the feature directory.

-Should I use a special framework like cumcumber or behat to implement BDD?
+Should I use a special framework like cucumber or behat to implement BDD?
 The simplest implementation is just to create BDD scenarios as comments inside regular tests.
 It can make it a little more difficult to access test descriptions for non technical persons (the source of truth is inside the code).
 But a simple script to extract them may be simpler to write and more flexible than deploying a BDD framework.

 The drawback of this approach is that it requires more discipline.